yutannihilation/string2path/cran-comments.md

 0 errors | 0 warnings | 2 note

-This release is a maintenance release to comply with the CRAN Repository Policy more strictly.
-In the last release, the package had a mechanism to download the precompiled binary as a fallback when no Rust toolchain is available.
-This was prepared on the assumption the CRAN machines don't have the Rust toolchain installed, but it seems this is not true.
-Therefore, I removed the mechanism.
+This release is a maintenance release to fix a misassumption about Rust installation on Windows.